weaviate/weaviate-io/developers/weaviate/current/getting-started/installation.md

 | `DISK_USE_READONLY_PERCENTAGE`  | If disk usage is higher than the given percentage all shards on the affected node will be marked as `READONLY`, meaning all future write requests will fail.
 See [Disk Pressure Warnings and Limits for details](../configuration/backups-and-persistence.html#disk-pressure-warnings-and-limits). | `string - number` | `90` |

-# Cloud deployment

-Weaviate is available on [Google Cloud Marketplace](https://console.cloud.google.com/marketplace/details/semi-marketplace-public/weaviate), where you can find more details on deployment on the cloud.

 # Weaviate Cloud Service

 You can create a free Weaviate sandbox cluster that lasts for 5 days completely for free.
 You can [try it out here](https://console.semi.technology) and if you do, we would love to hear your feedback.